Linear Lower Bounds and Conditioning of Differentiable Games: Conclusion

-However, several directions would be important to explore.
-For example, we raised the question of whether the improved bound from the domino argument holds in finite dimension, as it is tighter than the $p$-SCLI-$n$ bound for $p>1$, and we are not aware of faster rates of convergence in the literature violating the improved domino bound.
+However, several directions remain to be explored.
+For example, we raised the question of whether the $p$-SCLI-$n$ bound could be tightened for $p>1$ by improving the proof technique, especially given that we are not aware of faster rates of convergence in the literature than those of $p=1$ or those of the improved domino bound.
 Moreover, we would like to present a more exhaustive overview of the extension of $p$-SCLI, and discuss the resulting upper and lower bounds for various commonly used algorithms.
-In particular, we would like to extend our lower bounds to $p$-SCLI-$n$ with diagonal inversion matrices, as \cite{arjevani2016lower} did in the $p$-SCLI framework, and provide bounds in the 2-player case when $d_1 \neq d_2$.
-Furthermore, we believe tighter bounds may be derived, for example by adding constraints on the $C_i$ or by looking not only at the modulus of the eigenvalues but also at their arguments, as done by \cite{gidel2019negative}, since we know that the relative size of the imaginary part and real part (even at fixed modulus) affects the dynamics in games \citep{mescheder2017numerics}.
-Finally, the $p$-SCLI-$n$ framework may help design new algorithms by carefully picking the coefficient matrices $C_i$ as argued by \cite{arjevani2016lower}; for example $p > 1$ algorithms benefitting from a faster lower bound than $p=1$ algorithms such as gradient descent or extragradient methods, suggests that momentum based methods may achieve faster convergence.
+In particular, we would like to extend our lower bounds to $p$-SCLI-$n$ with diagonal inversion matrices, as \citet{arjevani2016lower} did in the $p$-SCLI framework, and provide bounds in the 2-player case when $d_1 \neq d_2$.
+Furthermore, we believe tighter bounds may be derived, for example by adding constraints on the $C_i$ or by looking not only at the modulus of the eigenvalues but also at their arguments, as done by \citet{gidel2019negative}, since we know that the relative size of the imaginary part and real part (even at fixed modulus) affects the dynamics in games \citep{mescheder2017numerics}.
+Finally, it would be important to understand when and how linear convergence is possible in non strongly-convex-strongly-concave settings.
 We plan on exploring several of these directions in future work.